Cacucho/codeditor/README.md

+#codeditor
-# OFFLINE MEDIAWIKI CODE EDITOR
+OFFLINE MEDIAWIKI CODE EDITOR

 An offline solution for Microsoft Access users to generate MediaWiki code for Wikipedia pages.